portfedh/100-days-of-code/log.md

 **Today's Progress**:  LeetCode Exercices, Reviewed Learning notes.

 **Thoughts** Made another LeetCode practice problem.
 Reviewed some of my notes learning coding.
 Almost finished organizing and ready to start 2023.

+## Day 95: December 5, 2022
+**Today's Progress**:  LeetCode Exercices, Started again with headfirst JavaScript.

+**Thoughts** Made another LeetCode practice problem.
+Finished organizing and decided to start with the front end.
+Ill start with the HeadFirst JavaScript book first, then ill take a look at freecodecamp, codeAcademy, 100Devs and UdemyCourses.
+Lets see how much I can do of this in 2023.